What’s It Worth?: The Pros and Cons of Methotrexate

 We are living in an age of ever-increasing medical options.
 While it is wonderful to have options, the process of finding which medicine regimen works best can be daunting, and even sickening, literally.

-I have only been seeing this rheumatologist for about a year, so he asked me about my history with Methotrexate.
-I told him that I took it for a year or two shortly after my RA diagnosis in 2000, and that it made me nauseated and tired.
+I have only been seeing this rheumatologist for about a year, so he asked me about my history with methotrexate.
+I told him that I took it for a year or 2 shortly after my RA diagnosis in 2000 and that it made me nauseated and tired.
 However, I honestly can’t remember whether it was the side effects or a lack of efficacy that led my former rheumatologist to discontinue the medication.

 The first “oh yeah” moment came when I took my pill bottle out of the paper bag and saw the “Do Not Drink Alcohol While Taking This Medication” sticker my pharmacist had placed on the cap.
-While I have congratulated myself for the year I spent abstaining from alcohol early in the millennium, by memory had morphed the reason for the abstention to an effort to improve my RA, not because of the increased risk for liver damage that combining alcohol and Methotrexate use causes.
+While I have congratulated myself for the year I spent abstaining from alcohol early in the millennium, my memory had morphed the reason for the abstention to an effort to improve my RA, not because of the increased risk for liver damage that combining alcohol and methotrexate use causes.
 Somehow I had forgotten all about both the risks for the liver and the subsequent need for regular blood tests to test liver function.

-However, one week the nausea will set in 24 hours after I take the drug, another week it will have a 30 hour delay, and last week the nausea developed only 12 hours after I took my medication.
-My husband sees how rotten I feel on my “Methotrexate weekends,” and has questioned whether it’s worth it.
-Of course I keep asking myself the same question.
+However, one week nausea will set in 24 hours after I take the drug, another week it will have a 30-hour delay, and last week nausea developed only 12 hours after I took my medication.
+My husband sees how rotten I feel on my “methotrexate weekends” and has questioned whether it’s worth it.
+Of course, I keep asking myself the same question.

 Those of us with rheumatoid arthritis don’t just have our current symptoms to think about, but also the potential long-term deterioration of our joints.
-I hate feeling nauseated and lethargic each week, however I’ll also hate it if I have to have surgeries down the road.
-Living with RA is a constant balancing act, and it will take a little more time to see whether Methotrexate ends up with pros that outweigh the cons, or vice versa.
+I hate feeling nauseated and lethargic each week, however, I’ll also hate it if I have to have surgeries down the road.
+Living with RA is a constant balancing act, and it will take a little more time to see whether methotrexate ends up with pros that outweigh the cons, or vice versa.